lhmouse/asteria/doc/standard-library.md

   * `size_on_disk`   integer: size of storage on disk in bytes
   * `time_accessed`  integer: timestamp of last access
   * `time_modified`  integer: timestamp of last modification

+  If the path does not exist, `null` is returned.

 * Throws an exception in case of an error.